wikimedia/toolhunt/README.md

 #### To insert mock data into the Database

-The mock data includes two tools and a selection of tasks, both complete and incomplete
+The mock data set contains three tools and a set of completed tasks.
+When run, the function `populate_db_test` will put the tools through the insertion process and auto-generate tasks, as it would with "real" data.

+The results will appear on the command line.
+This command may be run multiple times; observe the command line messages to see what changes when a tool and/or task is already present in the DB.

+The set of completed tasks will allow us to test that the high scores, user contributions, and latest contributions are returning correctly.

-- From the command line, `docker-compose exec flask-web python manage.py insert_mock_data`
+- From the command line, `docker-compose exec flask-web python manage.py populate_db_test`

-#### To insert "real" data into the Database
+#### To insert a full data set into the Database

-- From the command line, `docker-compose exec flask-web python manage.py populate_db`
+- From the command line, `docker-compose exec flask-web python manage.py populate_db_initial`

-The fetch request currently draws data from the Toolhub Test Server.
-To get the **real** real data, open `api/jobs/get_tools.py` and switch from `TOOL_TEST_API_ENDPOINT` to `TOOL_API_ENDPOINT`
+While in development mode, this fetch request draws data from the Toolhub Test Server.
+It can be run prior to or following `populate_db_test`.

 ## Technologies to be Used